 3.1.
 Accessory structures shall be subject to the provisions of the International Building Code or the International Residential Code, as applicable, as adopted in King County and a building permit shall be required before construction or installation.

 3.2.
 Separation between accessory structures and other structures shall be ((as set forth)) in accordance with K.C.C.
-21A.14.170 or 21A.14.180.
+21A.14.160 or K.C.C.
+21A.14.170 ((or 21A.14.180)).
 However, if the accessory structure is a carport constructed of combustible materials, the carport roof area shall not extend over or otherwise cover any bedroom windows and no other accessory structures other than decks, porches, stairs or ramps shall be permitted under the carport roof area.

-SECTION 57.
+SECTION 60.
 Ordinance 12380, Section 4, as amended, and K.C.C.
 16.04.960 are hereby amended to read as follows: